-Comprised of three graduate courses offered over the course of a single year, Leadership in the Teaching of Writing is an advanced institute for educators who want to develop expertise in writing instruction and literacy development, and serve as leaders in their school communities.
+Comprised of three graduate courses offered over the course of a single year, Leadership in the Teaching of Writing is an advanced invitational institute for educators who want to develop expertise in writing instruction and literacy development, and serve as leaders in their school communities.

-COURSE DESCRIPTIONS AND 2017-18 INSTITUTE DATES:
+COURSE DESCRIPTIONS AND 2019-20 DATES:

 TEACHERS AS WRITERS: Invitational Institute 1 (3 credits)